 Tell me a little bit about the way that you’re investing in your employees.
 This is one of the things that caught my attention when you and I first met and chatted a little bit.
 When I come to work for you, I’m going to learn the solar industry.
 I’m going to learn the skills you hired me for my attitude.
 You hired me for who I am.
 I’m assuming that means you’re going to teach me the skills that I need whether it’s in sales, installation, support, operations, or whatever it is and I’m going to get something above and beyond in the bargain as well.
 More so than just learning the particular skills and talent that I need for this industry.

 I’ll give you an example.
 I’m sure you’re privy.
 We had a Jordan Belfort webinar.
 If you listen to the series and you are there on the first day of that, Jordan is opening up the door on the sales recruiting side.
 One of the things that he mentioned in his web series is Suntuity is an entrepreneurial company but they’re not in this to try and make money off you.
 They’re training you, not just training you on how to sell.
 Jordan was doing that and that’s why we have him on the straight-line sales techniques.
 The reason why you need to have a well-rounded training regimen which includes not just your hard skills but the soft skills.
 What you do with the success of your hard skills is where you use your soft skills.
 The soft skills are things like leadership which is exactly where you come in.
-Being able to understand a little bit of life coaching which is why we’re bringing in additional folks to train our people.
+Being able to understand a little bit of leadership coaching which is why we’re bringing in additional folks to train our people.

 When you join us, we will ensure your success by not just empowering you and providing you with the tools, but also helping you retain that success.
 I’m effecting change at a life level for you.
 Otherwise, you can make a lot of money in a short amount of time, move on, and blow it all up.
 You look back in your 40s and say, “When I was 25, I worked for that company called Suntuity.
 I made $500,000 a year and now I have nothing because I spent all of it,” or you can come back and say, “I started off my career working at a company like Suntuity, I made $500,000 and here I am in my 40s and now I own a $20 million business.”
 That is what I took away from that.
 One of the things that I’ve seen and a lot of people shy away from employees that leave them for other better opportunities.